open-contracting-extensions/ocds_participationFee_extension/README.md

 # Participation fees

-This extension adds a participation fees array to the tender object, to disclose any participation fees for the contracting process.
+This extension adds a participation fees array to the `Tender` and `Lot` objects, to disclose any participation fees for the contracting process.

 The `id` field will be required in future versions of the extension.